Hengle/PrefabPainter/Assets/Yapp/Doc/readme.txt

 -------------------------------------------------
 Prefab Painter allows you to paint prefabs in the scene

-Supported Unity Versions: 2018+
+Supported Unity Versions: 2019+

 Usage
 -------------------------------------------------

 General
+	* right mouse button in Hierarchy -> Yapp -> Create PrefabPainter

+	or

 	* create container gameobject for the instantiated prefabs
 	* create an editor gameobject, add the PrefabPainter script to it
 	* in the inspector assign the container and a prefab to the prefab painter editor settings

+	then

+	* assign a container or create a new one by pressing the New button
+	* drop prefabs into the prefab drop area
+	* adjust prefab distribution settings

 Paint Mode

 	* in scene view adjust the radius via ctrl + mouse wheel
-	* start painting prefabs by clicking left mouse button and dragging the mouse
+	* start painting prefabs by holding shift & dragging the mouse while holding the left mouse button

 Spline Mode